monumarquis/MailChimp-Store/README.md

 # EmailChimp
-Clone of E-commerce website MailChimp which gives platform to the users to create thier own store.
+Clone of E-marketing website MailChimp which gives platform to the users to create thier own store.
 MailChimp also provide some mail and website templates to create good and professional mails.
 It is a collaborative project which is done with the help of 5 members in a week.